paivalucass/AIRestaurantRecommendationAPI/README.md

 5. Embeddings are indexed using FAISS (Inner Product search with L2 normalization).

-6. User query is embedded and compared to all restaurants.
+6. User query is embedded and compared to all restaurants (RAG).

 7. Results are ranked using a blended score: